/* Scenario metadata

 <h3>ADM analysis</h3>

-<p>The intuition — "get out of IMC" — is a good intuition.
+<p>The intuition, "get out of IMC," is a good one.
 The execution bet on the hypothesis that forty-five minutes of partial-panel southbound flying was less workload than fifteen minutes of partial-panel flying into a comfortable-weather airport to the north.
 That hypothesis was wrong.
 IMC is IMC; the only variable is how long you spend there.</p>

 <p>Closer above-minimums airports (DuPage, Executive, Waukegan) would have gotten you on the ground sooner with less workload.
-"VMC" is a mental destination, but the instruments you have do not care whether you are north or south — they care whether you have to scan them for ten more minutes or thirty-five.</p>
+"VMC" is a mental destination.
+The instruments you have do not care whether you are north or south; they care whether you have to scan them for ten more minutes or thirty-five.</p>

 <h3>What good judgment looks like here</h3>